An annual celebration of our fungal world.

 What is UK Fungus Day all about?

 UK Fungus Day is an annual celebration of our fungal world, offering something for everyone.
-2023 marks the 10th anniversary of UK Fungus Day.
 Alongside the many UK-based groups, museums, universities and research centres offering a chance to join fungus walks, view fungi collections and visit exhibitions of the latest fungal science and technology, UK Fungus Day invites everyone to join in, delve deeper and learn more about fungi through art and performance, crafts and creations, online talks, quizzes and competitions.

 Life on Earth would not exist without fungi!